Capillary/ecom-api-document/source/includes/_customer.md

 Parameter | Type | Description
 --------- | ----- | ------
-merchantId* | string | The unique id (GUID) of the merchant in which you want to validate access token accesstoken* | string | The access token generated for an user session (use `/Customer/GetAccessToken/` to get access token of a user session)
+merchantId* | string | The unique id (GUID) of the merchant in which you want to validate access token accesstoken* | string | The access token generated for a user session (use `/Customer/GetAccessToken/` to get access token of a user session)

 ## Fetch Customers (Search)